 This can be hard in the daily grind because daily Scrum meetings are super repetitive.
 You won’t be able to create a super high energy level every day, and that’s ok.
 But generally speaking, your team should feel more motivated, not less motivated, after the Scrum meeting.

 #7.
 Inform stakeholders and people who’re missing standups

-Here’s another trick how to improve your Scrum meetings for people who aren’t present.
+Here’s another trick on how to improve your Scrum meetings for people who aren’t present.
 Sometimes you have stakeholders or people at PTO who need to be in the know.

 To achieve that use Standuply bot with the same or slightly changed Scrum questions with the focus on information that should be delivered to stakeholders.
 Let your team answer those questions and configure the bot sending reports via email.

 It doesn’t take too much effort and keeps external team members in the loop.